newinventions/invite-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## About INVITE-APP
+ This is a personal project to simulate a invitation card but with all the advantages that an Angular Web project can provide.
+It is very similar to the INVITE-ME-APP but the angular version in this one is more recent.
+ I'm doing this for my wife's 40 years old party.
+So, we're sending this card to her guests.

+ I'm building this project with these main sections:

+ - A Welcome pop-up.
+ - A header with a menu to select the different sections of the card.
+ - A main-info section with the name of the host (my wife's name).
+ - A Where-When-info section to indicate the place name, time, address, etc. of the party.
+ - A photo section with some photographs of her.
+ - A family info section with the members of our family.
+ - A video section with a link to Youtube's video of our family.
+ - A ending info section with a message to our guests.